MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsEmergencyCallingPolicy.md

 ### -NotificationDialOutNumber
 This parameter represents the PSTN number which can be dialed out if NotificationMode is set to either of the two Conference values.

-Used if there is not a specfic extended notification for the emergency phone number as specified by the EmergencyDialString parameter of the extended notification.

 ```yaml
 Type: String
 Parameter Sets: (All)